kawasaki94year/Apollo_learn_process/Tutorial/Apollo Software Installation Guide.md

 # Apollo Software Installation Guide
-1) Run the following commands to clone Apollo's GitHub Repo(there are two ways):
+## 1.Run the following commands to clone Apollo's GitHub Repo(there are two ways):

 (1) using SSH
 ```